-All students at the college are required to register for their classes.
+All students at the college must be registered in their classes.
 Students will not be allowed to attend classes unless they have officially registered.

 A registered student in good standing is one who: